LGBTQ rights in Montenegro: Social conditions

 Gays and lesbians may face discrimination and harassment in Montenegro.
 Anti-gay attitudes are deeply ingrained in society and there is widespread opposition to LGBT rights.
-Balkan Insight noted that despite the passage of the civil partnerships bill, previous polling had suggested that 71% of Montenegro's citizens considered homosexuality to be an "illness", and about half thought it was a danger to society that should be suppressed by the state.
+In 2020, Balkan Insight noted that despite the passage of the civil partnerships bill, previous polling had suggested that 71% of Montenegro's citizens considered homosexuality to be an "illness", and about half thought it was a danger to society that should be suppressed by the state.

 LGBT activism

-The gay scene is very small.
 The first Gay Pride event in Montenegro was held on 24 July 2013 in the coastal town of Budva, organized by the NGO "LGBT Forum Progres", and it subsequently caused various reactions in public.
 On 20 October 2013, a Pride event took place in the capital city of Podgorica, where violent anti-gay protesters were arrested by police.

 In September 2017, the fifth annual Podgorica Gay Pride parade took place without any recorded incident.
 It was organized by the NGO "Queer Montenegro", and was attended by about 200 people.